bcgov/NotifyBC/docs/docs/miscellaneous/health-check.md

 1. MongoDB - MongoDB must be reachable
 2. config - There must be at least 2 items in MongoDB configuration collection
-3. Redis - Redis must be reachable if configured
+3. Redis - Redis must be reachable

 `/health` API end point is also reachable in _API Explorer_ of _NotifyBC_ web console.